Leaving A Mark

 Photo by Daniel Purcell

 The TD total is misleading.
 Clouatre was a consistent, hard-working RB who outplayed his size.
 He finished with 2,940 total yards and 21 TD.
 He had back-to-back 1,000-yard rushing seasons to close out his Habersham career.
+He went on to play at Berry College.

 ** Kevin Ellison **